Angus Brown, Leon Rice-Whetton, Kym Maxwell, Nicholas Burridge, Rachel Rovira & Katie Paine

 29 April – 13 June

-The second chapter of Matter & Spirit gathers three practices around the network (dendritic, mycorrhizal, logistical) as material condition and active force.
+The second chapter of Matter & Spirit gathers three practices around the network (electrical, mycorrhizal, logistical) as material condition and active force.
 Where the opening exhibition traced the life cycle of a single resource, this exhibition moves outward.
 Into contested river systems, industrial dead zones, and the underground life of soil.
 All three artists are attentive to what Jane Bennett calls thing-power - the capacity of nonhuman matter to impede, exceed, or redirect human intention.
 But none of the works exist outside of capital either.
 A river shaped by five thousand years of mining and the British company that industrialised it; a tree felled to service power lines; a portside landscape restructured around the movement of freight.
 They are also grounded, then, in the political question Joshua Simon poses: who extracts, who profits, and what gets left behind.
 The works in this exhibition follow matter as it organises itself; across, beneath, and often in spite of the systems imposed on it.

 ~